Compensation for family of child who died of sepsis after brain injury

-Harriet is an Associate Solicitor specialising in claims for medical negligence along with representation at inquests and regulatory work.
+Harriet is a Senior Associate Solicitor specialising in claims for medical negligence along with representation at inquests and regulatory work.
 Harriet has significant experience in acting for claimants in medical negligence claims and provides an empathetic service to clients, always striving for the best outcome.

 Harriet deals with all types of claims for medical negligence including cases relating to brain injuries, oncology, orthopaedic injuries, delay in diagnosis of diseases and fatal injuries claims.

 Harriet has experience of handling complex and high value medical negligence cases and understands the difficulties associated with claims for clinical negligence, providing an empathetic service to clients.
 Harriet appreciates the support that clients need when dealing with claims for medical negligence from the outset and throughout the case.

 Harriet additionally provides representation at inquests where a death relates to medical care.
 Harriet is interested in clinical negligence claims and inquests that involve issues of human rights having worked in a leading human rights team in London prior to qualifying as a Solicitor.

 She also undertakes regulatory work including acting for Specsavers Optical Group representing optical professionals before the General Optical Council.